bcgov/cas-cif/.github/ISSUE_TEMPLATE/tech-debt-template.md

 ###Tech Debt Triage#
-The purpose of our technical debt triage process is to analyze technical debt to determine type, cause, solutions, benefits, and risk level.
-A score is assigned to technical debt to determine the risk level which will assist the PO in prioritizing technical debt in the backlog.
+The purpose of our technical debt triage process is to analyze technical debt to determine risk level of the technical debt and the value in tackling that technical debt.

-Causes:
-- [ ] Poor Conception
-- [ ] Poor Scheduling
-- [ ] Bad Development Practice
-- [ ] Outdated Technology
-- [ ] Quick vs Quality Imbalance

-Types:
-- [ ] Source Code Formatting
-- [ ] Low Test Coverage
-- [ ] Lack of Modularity
-- [ ] Code Complexity
-- [ ] Lack of Documentation

 Risk Value Scoring: